baverman/flask-app-template/README.md

        curl -X GET 127.0.0.1:5000/sum

-## Deploy to some docker aware server
+## Deploy to some docker-aware server

-You need installed Fabric3.
+You need ssh login to host and working docker environment there also you need locally installed Fabric3.
 For first deploy run:

     fab -H some.host init push_image upload migrate restart